Community Calendar — April 14 - Dec. 21

 The Hannibal Nutrition Center will host the 32nd Annual Good Friday Fish Fry fundraiser from 11 a.m. to 1 p.m. at 219 S. Tenth St. Meals are $10 each, and the event is drive-thru only.

-First Presbyterian Church and Fifth Street Baptist Church will host a Good Friday worship service from 12:15-12:45 p.m. at 120 North Sixth St.
+First Presbyterian Church and Fifth Street Baptist Church will host a Good Friday worship service from 12:15 to 12:45 p.m. at 120 North Sixth St.

 The Knights of Columbus Lenten Fish Fry will feature dine-in or carry out options at the Knights of Columbus Hall, 1 Columbus Road.